-All you need are 5 ingredients to make this Vegan Clear Pumpkin Pie.
+All you need are 5 ingredients for this Vegan Clear Pumpkin Pie recipe.

 Agar Agar powder is used instead of gelatin, and Pumpkin Spice extract makes this a fun and easy project for any home cook.